-2.5 Visa start and end dates
+Visa start and end dates

-It is the Language Assistant's responsibility to ensure that their visa vignette, BRP or eVisa is valid for the full duration of their assistantship, and to report any errors they think may have been made with their visa as soon as possible.
+It is the language assistant's responsibility to ensure that their eVisa is valid for the full duration of their assistantship, and to report any errors they think may have been made with their visa as soon as possible.

-Under the Temporary Work - Government Authorised Exchange visa rules, Language Assistants may apply to enter the UK up to 14 days before the official Language Assistant appointment start date and apply to remain in the UK up to 14 days after the end date of the Language Assistant's contract.
-If the visa is significantly longer than this, the Language Assistant must contact the British Council immediately and we will advise you how to rectify the error.
+Under the Temporary Work - Government Authorised Exchange visa rules, language assistants may apply to enter the UK up to 14 days before the official language assistant appointment start date and apply to remain in the UK up to 14 days after the end date of the language assistant's contract.
+If the visa is significantly longer than this, the language assistant must contact the British Council immediately and we will advise you how to rectify the error.

-Assistants should remember that the dates stated on their visa vignette, BRP or eVisa already include these additional up to 14 days prior to their contracted assistantship begins and up to 14 days after their assistantship ends.
-We therefore strongly advise that Language Assistants do not book their flights until they have received their visa.
+Assistants should remember that the dates stated on their eVisa already include these additional up to 14 days prior to their contracted assistantship begins and up to 14 days after their assistantship ends.
+We therefore strongly advise that language assistants do not book their flights until they have received their visa.